Imran4424/iOS-InterviewQuestions/Swift.md

 #### Reference Counting

 Every time we create a new instance of a class, ARC allocates a chunk of memory to store information about that instance.
-This memory holds information about the type of the instance, together with the values of any stored properties associated with that instance.
+This memory holds information about the type of the instance, together with the values of any stored properties associated with that instance and places a "strong reference" to it in a property, constant, or variable.